The Lynwood Village Living Room Workout for over 65s (part 2)

 Sitting in a chair, even in front of the telly, tap your toes as hard as you can on the floor.
 Make sure you keep your heels on the ground.
 Alternatively you can do heel/toe rocking.
 Another great ankle exercise is to pretend you have a pen taped to your big toe and to write out the alphabet with one foot and then the other.

 Please be careful if you have a hip replacement and do not raise your leg too high.
 You may also find if you have had a hip replacement that it is difficult to stand on the hip replacement leg and may choose to do this exercise only on one side.

-Stand facing the kitchen counter or sturdy sidboard and hold on with both hands.
+Stand facing the kitchen counter and hold on with both hands.
 With a straight knee, alternately extend your leg backwards, one leg at a time.
 Repeat 10-20 times.
 Then do the same exercise but lift your leg out sideways, one leg at a time.
 Repeat 10-20 times.

-4. Rocking from toes to heels while standing
+- Rocking from toes to heels in standing

-Holding on to the kitchen counter or the back of a heavy chair, push up onto your toes, then carefully rock back onto your heels.
+Again stand in front of the kitchen counter or behind a heavy chair and push up onto your toes, then carefuly rock back onto your heels.
 Repeat 10 times.

 Sitting or standing, circle your shoulders backwards while your arms hang by your sides.
 Never circle them forwards as gravity pulls us into forward flexion all the time.
 Repeat this movement 10 times.

 This is a wonderful first aid shoulder exercise.
 Sit or stand with your arms crossed across your body.
 Keeping your elbows tucked into your sides, open your hands out away from the body.
 Then cross your arms again.
 Continue opening and closing your arms across your body, but make sure your elbows are tucked snuggly into your sides.
 This is a very good exercise for your rotator cuff muscles and is wonderful if you have sore shoulders at all.
 Repeat this movement 10-20 times.